A Complete V-Equational System for Graded lambda-Calculus: Conclusions and future work

 \section{Conclusions and future work}

 We presented a sound and complete $\V$-equational system for a graded $\lambda$-calculus via the notion of a Lipschitz exponential comonad.
 We showed how to build such comonads canonically via a universal construction and applied our results to both timed and probabilistic computation.
 There are multiple research lines which we intend to explore next.
 First, we believe that the construction of Lipschitz exponential comonads is interesting \emph{per se} and that it deserves further exploration from a more categorical perspective.
 For example, we are interested in knowing whether the adjunction involved is monoidal and whether it arises from the development of general results about graded (co)equational theories over (enriched) monoidal categories.
 Second, our results were applied to the setting of metric equations only but they go beyond that -- in particular, we would like to explore as well the inequational, ultra-metric, and fuzzy cases due to their increasing relevance in the literature.
 Third, whilst we presented relatively straightforward metric equational theories and corresponding models for timed and probabilistic computation, we are also interested in knowing whether the same can be done for hybrid~\cite{neves18,goncharov20} and quantum~\cite{nielsen02,neves22} computation, two rapidly emerging paradigms with an intrinsically quantitative nature.
+Finally we are also interested in knowing if there is any formal connection with previous work on the notion of comonadic lax extension and the relational semantics involving modal types~\cite{dal2022relational,abel2020unified}

-\textbf{Acknowledgements.} This work is financed by National Funds through FCT - Fundação para a Ciência e a Tecnologia, I.P.
+\medbreak \textbf{Acknowledgements.} This work is financed by National Funds through FCT - Fundação para a Ciência e a Tecnologia, I.P.
 (Portuguese Foundation for Science and Technology) within project IBEX, with reference PTDC/CCI-COM/4280/2021.